Ellis Genge: England regular starter (2020–)

 Genge was included in the squad for the 2022 tour of Australia and scored a try in the first test match, which England lost 30–28.
 He was prominent during the second test victory in Brisbane and then started again in the decisive final match as England defeated Australia at Sydney Cricket Ground to win the series.

 On 21 November 2022, Genge was named in World Rugby's team of the year as the best loosehead prop.

-Style of play
+British & Irish Lions Tour (2025)

+On 8 May 2025, Genge was included in the British & Irish Lions tour of Australia.